-Ibotta is a free smartphone app that lets you earn cash back on your everyday purchases.
+Ibotta is a free smartphone app that lets you earn cashback on your everyday purchases.
 Just find an offer for an item you want to buy, purchase the eligible product, and provide proof of purchase—all within the easy-to-use app.
 Your account will be credited within 48 hours.
-It’s a great way to save on items you were planning to purchase anyways.
+It’s a great way to save on items you were planning to purchase anyway.

 22. Go meatless on Mondays.

 Meat is the priciest items on most peoples’ shopping list.
 Even if you’re not ready to go vegetarian all the time, you can still save a chunk of change by ditching meat one day a week.
-Get creative by cooking with other protein-rich foods that are easier on your pocketbook, such as beans, eggs and lentils.
+Get creative by cooking with other protein-rich foods that are easier on your pocketbooks, such as beans, eggs, and lentils.

 23. Beware of end-caps.